Secure Future GET STARTED WITH A FREE CONSULTATION

 Vicarious liability is when one person, business or entity assumes liability for the actions of someone else.
 For example, in a car accident involving a company vehicle, if the person driving the company vehicle is at fault, the company would assume liability for the crash.
 Often, though, an experienced personal injury attorney will go after both the driver and the company.

-What Happens when Multiple People Are at Fault?
+What Happens When Multiple People Are at Fault?

 When multiple people caused the accident, then if you are 0 percent at fault, your personal injury attorney can go after all of the other people who caused the accident.